What is Hospice Care?

 When to Seek Hospice

 So how do you know when it's time for hospice care?
 Requesting hospice care is a personal decision, but it's important to understand that at a certain point, doing "everything possible" may no longer be helping you.
 Sometimes the burdens of a treatment outweigh the benefits.
-For instance, an aggressive treatment might give you another month of life but make you feel too ill to enjoy that time.
+For instance, treatment might give you another month of life but make you feel too ill to enjoy that time.
 Palliative doctors can help you assess the advantages and disadvantages of specific treatments.

 Unfortunately, most people don't receive hospice care until the final weeks or even days of life, possibly missing out on months of quality time.
 This may be out of fear that choosing hospice means losing out on a chance for a cure.
 Sometimes doctors fear that their patients will feel abandoned if they suggest hospice.